ShunSakurai/check_forbidden/README.md

 - Make the window re-sizable
 - Make the "Open files" dialog more useful
 - Create a tk pane for displaying and filtering the result
-- Make segment ID visible when the target segment is on-printable
+- Display the number of found matches

 ### Maybe later
 - Add an ability to choose multiple bilingual files from different folders